 Ongoing & Upcoming

-Rise: A Saturday State of Mind, January-February 2019 – Has the winter weather gotten you down?
-Change the vibe and kick your weekend off with Rise: A Saturday State of Mind at Newfields, 6 weekly drop-in wellness adventures featuring an early-morning dance and movement class, yoga and guided meditation in the galleries, and a series of rotating therapies to help you get your groove back.
-Awaken your senses, rest your mind, center your spirit—and rise.
-Lani Weissbach will be offering her EmbodieDance movement practice on Saturday, January 12th, 19th, & 26th.
-Lauren Curry will be leading Dance Church™ on Saturday, February 9th, 16th, & 23rd.
-Register
+Rise: A Saturday State of Mind, January-February 2019 – Indianapolis Movement Arts Collective was ecstatic to be a part of Rise: A Saturday State of Mind at Newfields – 6 weekly drop-in wellness adventures featuring an early-morning dance and movement class, yoga and guided meditation in the galleries, and a series of rotating therapies to help you get your groove back.
+Lani Weissbach offered her EmbodieDance movement practice on Saturday, January 12th, 19th, & 26th and Lauren Curry led Dance Church™ on Saturday, February 9th, 16th, & 23rd.

 Photo courtesy of Newfields